Credit Cards Travel Credit Cards

 For other international flights, however, the cost in miles depends on the region and which of the airline’s partners you’re flying with.
 If you’re thinking of booking a flight with Alaska or one of its partners, check the Alaska Airlines award chart to find out which partners have the lowest mile requirements.

 To rack up more miles with Alaska Airlines, consider signing up for the Alaska Airlines Visa credit card.
-With it, you’ll earn 70,000 bonus miles and a companion fare ($99 fare plus taxes and fees from $23) after making $3,000 or more in purchases within the first 90 days of opening your account (limited time offer), plus get 3X miles on eligible Alaska Airlines purchases; 2X miles on eligible gas, EV charging stations, cable, streaming services, and local transit (including ride shares, trains, tolls, and ferries); and 1X miles on all other eligible purchases.
+With it, you’ll buy one ticket, get one for just the taxes and fees ($0 fare plus taxes and fees from $23) and receive 50,000 bonus miles after making $3,000 or more in purchases within the first 90 days of opening your account (limited time offer)., plus get 3X miles on eligible Alaska Airlines purchases; 2X miles on eligible gas, EV charging stations, cable, streaming services, and local transit (including ride shares, trains, tolls, and ferries); and 1X miles on all other eligible purchases.
 The card also offers a companion fare certificate every year for $121 ($99 plus taxes and fees).

 You can also transfer rewards earned with the Marriott Bonvoy program to Alaska Airlines at a 3:1 ratio.